QubesOS/qubes-doc/basics_dev/gsod.md

 **Project**: Improve Getting Started page

 **Brief explanation**: The [Getting Started page](https://www.qubes-os.org/getting-started/) is the place a new user would go to understand better how to use Qubes.
 It is currently has old screenshots not using the default desktop environment and could have much better flow.
-In addition, this improved page content may end up being served more directly to the user via [Offline documentation]() or [firstboot guide]().
+In addition, this improved page content may end up being served more directly to the user via the [offline documentation](#offline-documentation) or the [firstboot guide](#create-guide-on-firstboot-for-new-users).

 **Expected results**: